 |CORIANDER If I buy a Coriander plant, it shoots up into a flower and there are not many leaves to pick.
 What should I do to get lots of Coriander leaf ?

 Coriander is an annual so will always try to flower in its first year, especially if sown before the longest day.
 If you love to have lots of Coriander leaves for your cooking and salads, it is best to grow a short row of Coriander seeds every three weeks from May until the end of August, directly into the ground or about 10 seeds in a large deep pot.
 Pick and eat your Coriander from this pot.
 Never try to sow first in a small pot and then try to pot on to a bigger pot.
 This disturbance will cause it to bolt into flower.
 Coriander also needs constant watering to discourage it from going to flower.
 Sowing like this every few weeks will give you a continual supply of leaves.
 Also, the later you sow the seeds, the better it stays at the leaf stage.
-From an August sowing you can have leaves to eat in November.
+From an August sowing you can have leaves to eat up to November.
 Coriander is a hardier plant than most people think.
 For very best crop – sow late and grow thickly in a row like a vegetable into pre-prepared fertile soil.
+Note that Coriander can be grown in a pot – but make sure you choose a large and deep one for the roots to go down.
+Sow seeds direct and quite deep and sow late – June to August.
+Do not disturb the roots, keep watered to maintain growth, and harvest from the pot.
+If sown in a pot in June, plant another such pot a month later and every month until August.

 |FRENCH TARRAGON My French Tarragon didn’t survive the winter.
 Is there any way of keeping it going ?